kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Levator scapulae
 	E. Splenius capitis

-#### Answer: C. Trapezius - ?
+#### Answer: C. Trapezius - TRUE
+- The spinal accessory nerve exits from the jugular foramen and runs backward in front of the internal jugular vein in 66.6% of cases and behind it in 33.3%.
+The nerve then descends obliquely behind the digastric and stylohyoid to the upper part of the sternocleidomastoid; it pierces this muscle and courses obliquely across the posterior triangle of the neck, to end in the deep surface of trapezius.
+As it traverses the sternocleidomastoid it gives several filaments to the muscle and joins with branches from the second cervical nerve.
+In the posterior triangle it unites with the second and third cervical nerves, whereas beneath trapezius it forms a plexus with the third and fourth cervical nerves, and from this plexus fibres are distributed to the muscle.

 ### Q1.105
-During cholecystectomy, which of the following gross features of the gallbladder is noticed?
+During cholecystectomy, which of the following _gross features of the gallbladder_ is noticed?

 	A. The fundus is completely retroperitoneal - F
 	B. The neck is wide and dilated - F